junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 #### Act 1

-Dean shuts the door, but leaving it unlocked.
+Dean shuts the door, but leaves it unlocked.
 He lowers the shades, too.
 The room falls into grey dimness.
 He lights the candles, placing them in the center of the dining table, shadowing the room with wavering light.
-There are baked unleavened bread on the desk, ready to serve.
+There is baked unleavened bread on the desk, ready to serve.

 It's not really night yet, outside.
-The sun is setting, the street in dusk is still busy with the men of the city, young and old.
+The sun is setting; the street in the dusk is still busy with the men of the city, young and old.
 He knows every one of them -- Sodom isn't a big city, everyone knows everyone here.
 So whenever there is someone from outside comes to the city, all of them know.

 The men of the city are heading to the town square -- almost all of them, if they are not otherwise occupied.
-The sound from the street and outside are muffled, with the door and windows closed.
-But the sound from the square still sneaks in through the cracks -- loud, cheerful voices of men, and an unintelligible, squeaky, high pitch.
+The sound from the street and outside is muffled, with the door and windows closed.
+But the sound from the square still sneaks in through the cracks -- loud, cheerful voices of men, and an unintelligible, squeaky, high-pitched scream.

-Dean busies himself with cleaning the room, turning against the window.
+Dean busies himself with cleaning the room, turning his back against the window.

 The voices quiet down eventually.
 The uproar in the square recedes slowly.